- Dr Rachel Howell

 One strand of my research has involved investigating the values, motivations, and routes to engagement of people who have adopted lower-carbon lifestyles.
 Contrary to popular beliefs/stereotypes, they are not all ‘deep greens’ concerned primarily about ‘the environment’ per se, but are often motivated as much or more by concerns about social justice and the impacts of climate change on poor people (in so-called ‘developing countries’).
 Read a blog post about these findings here.

-Recently I was one of a team of researchers involved in the ESRC-funded project ‘Negotiating Neuroliberalism: changing behaviours, values and beliefs’; the project blog is at http://changingbehaviours.wordpress.com.
+Previously, at Aberystwyth University, I was one of the research team on the ESRC-funded project ‘Negotiating Neuroliberalism: changing behaviours, values and beliefs’; the project blog is at http://changingbehaviours.wordpress.com.

 Topics interested in supervising